emsesp/docs/Configure-firmware.md

 - **Tx Mode**. `1` is default for EMS1.0 systems but also compatible with most other protocols. `2` is designed to work better for EMS2.0/EMS+ systems and `3` for Heatronics3 used by Junkers and Bosch.
 Choose the mode that works best for your system and watch for Tx errors in the Web Dashboard and `show ems` in the Console.
 Changing the value has immediate effect.
 - **Bus ID**.
 The EMS-ESP can simulate one of 5 devices.
 Stick to the Service Key (0x0B) unless using multiple EMS gateways or interfaces.
-- **Rx GPIO pin** - On an ESP8266 this will not be the default Rx pin but swapped to D7.
+- **Rx GPIO pin** - Which pin the Rx is assigned to.
+On an ESP8266 this has to be 3 or 13.
+The default is 13 (D7 on a Wemos).
 On an ESP32 it can be any pin.
-- **Tx GPIO pin** - On an ESP8266 this will not be the default Tx pin but swapped to D8.
+- **Tx GPIO pin** - Which pin the Tx is assigned to.
+On an ESP8266 this has to be 1 or 15.
+The default is 15 (D8 on a Wemos).
 On an ESP32 it can be any pin.

 #### Dallas Sensor